polinchw/k3d/README.md

 ### Start/Stop the cluster

-Once the cluster is created it will run and we restarted when your PC is restarted.
+Once the cluster is created it will run and will restart when your PC is restarted.

 #### Start